How to Find a Non Toxic Yoga Mat + Top 7 Most Eco-Friendly Yoga Mats

 See latest price

-Unlike cork yoga mats, jute fibers (also known as golden fiber) won’t flake or crack over time.
+Unlike cork yoga mats, jute fibers (golden fiber) won’t flake or crack over time.
 This natural jute fiber mat is ultra sustainable, 100% natural, and naturally non-slip.
-It is made to repel sweat and absorb shock so that you have plenty of traction and comfort without risking exposure to harmful toxins.
+It is made to repel sweat and absorb shock, so you have plenty of traction and comfort without risking exposure to harmful toxins.

 This Australian woman-owned brand has an impressive ethos and a dedication to giving back by planting trees for each mat sold.
-They ensure that all of their mats are free from latex, phthalates, heavy metals, and other toxins.
-Plus, their mats are beautiful and include a 100% cotton carrying strap.
+They ensure all mats are free from latex, phthalates, heavy metals, and other toxins.
+Their mats are beautiful and include a 100% cotton carrying strap.

 Pros